pavswap/PaperDreams/README.md

 Paper Dreams

-A simple side-scroller game made with Python and Pygame.
+A simple side-scroller game made with Python, Pygame and Paper.

 ## How to Run